List of Katy Perry records and achievements

 The American singer Katy Perry has accumulated various world records and commercial achievements throughout her career.
-She first appeared in the 2010 edition of Guinness World Records as the first and only female artist to have sold over three million digital downloads for her first two singles, "I Kissed a Girl" and "Hot n Cold".
-Other Guinness records she has since earned include becoming the first and only female artist to have five US Billboard Hot 100 number-one singles from one album.
+She first appeared in the 2010 edition of Guinness World Records as the first female artist to have sold over three million digital downloads for her first two singles, "I Kissed a Girl" and "Hot n Cold".
+Other Guinness records she has since earned include becoming the first female artist to have five US Billboard Hot 100 number-one singles from one album.
 Perry achieved this with her third studio album, Teenage Dream.
 She also held multiple world records for being the most followed female person, female pop star, and overall Twitter user, which Guinness published in different years.
-As of 2022, Perry has made 19 appearances overall on Guinness World Records.
+As of 2022, Perry has made 20 appearances overall on Guinness World Records.

 Billboard magazine named her as the "Greatest Pop Star of 2010".
 She also placed 25th on their 2024 list of the "Greatest Pop Stars of the 21st Century".
 The magazine additionally ranked her fifth on its 2025 "Top Women of the 21st Century" list, and 15th on the overall list.
 She is the only artist with three songs that have sold over six million digital downloads in the United States during the Nielsen SoundScan era.
-In 2019, Perry was declared the most certified recording artist of Capitol Records by the Recording Industry Association of America (RIAA), and five years later, Teenage Dream became the first and only album to contain four RIAA Diamond-certified songs.
+In 2019, Perry was declared the most certified recording artist of Capitol Records by the Recording Industry Association of America (RIAA), and five years later, Teenage Dream became the only album to contain four RIAA Diamond-certified songs.